DevExpress-Examples/asp-net-core-dashboard-register-data-sources/readme.md

 * [Startup.cs](./CS/WebDashboardDataSources/Startup.cs)

-## How to Register Data Sources for ASP.NET Core Dashboard Control
+## Dashboard for ASP.NET Core - How to Register Data Sources

 The following example displays how to provide a Web Dashboard with a set of predefined data sources available for end users.